 Types of Compensation Available for PTSD

-Victims able to successfully prove PTSD related to a car accident can often obtain the following types of compensation:
+In 2022 there were nearly 43,000 fatal car accidents nationwide.
+Survivors of accidents where a life was lost will need to successfully prove PTSD related to a car accident but can often obtain the following types of compensation:

 You are entitled to reimbursement for any current and future medical expenses related to treating your PTSD, such as counseling bills, prescription medication costs, etc.